• Skip to primary navigation

 The Arenal Volcano National Park entrance fee is $15 + tax USD for adult foreigners and $5 USD + tax for children.
 The main visitor center is open daily from 8 AM to 4 PM.
 The Peninsula sector is open daily from 8 AM to 5 PM, last entry is at 4 PM.

 Park tickets are for one time entrance only so if you want to visit both sectors, you will have to visit both in one day.
 Just show your park ticket to the office.
+If you visit one sector one day and the other sector the next day, you will have to buy two national park tickets.

 Payment for park tickets are by credit card only – no cash payment accepted.
+You can buy tickets at the door.

 How to Get to Arenal Volcano National Park

-The closest town to Arenal Volcano National Park is La Fortuna, about a 20 minute drive away.
+The closest town to Arenal Volcano National Park is La Fortuna, about a 30 minute drive away.
 La Fortuna is the main town and tourism hub of the area.
 Arenal Volcano is 148 kilometers (92 miles) northwest of San Jose.

 Driving

-Main Visitor Center:
+Main Visitor Center

-Sector Peninsula:
+Sector Peninsula

 Public Bus